 Menopause and high blood pressure: What's the connection?

 Blood pressure generally increases after menopause.
-Some doctors think this increase suggests that shifting hormones related to menopause are to blame.
-Others think an increase in body mass index (BMI) in menopausal women may be the more likely culprit.
+Some health care providers think this increase suggests that shifting hormones related to menopause play a role.
+Other providers think an increase in body mass index (BMI) in menopausal women may be the more likely culprit.

-Changes in hormones during menopause can lead to weight gain and make your blood pressure more sensitive to salt in your diet — which, in turn, can lead to higher blood pressure.
+Changes in hormones during menopause can lead to weight gain and make blood pressure more sensitive to salt in the diet — which, in turn, can lead to higher blood pressure.
 Some types of hormone therapy (HT) for menopause also may lead to higher blood pressure.

 To control your blood pressure both before and after menopause, focus on a healthy lifestyle: